psych-ds/psych-DS/README.md

 * To propose edits to this README document, please submit a pull request or comment below!

-Please also feel free to contact me (Melissa Kline, mekline@mit.edu) if you have further questions.
+Please also feel free to contact me (Melissa Kline, melissa.e.kline@gmail.com) if you have further questions.